 Serial serologic examinations by indirect fluorescent antibody confirm the diagnosis retrospectively.

-There are 25 genotypes of R rickettsii in four different groups, and potential genomic-clinical correlations are underway.
+Twenty-five genotypes of R rickettsii exist within four different groups, and potential genomic-clinical correlations are underway.
 Several other rickettsial species cause mild, nonlethal infections in the United States, including R parkeri, R phillipi, and R massiliae.
 These are discussed in the “tick typhus” section.

 A Brazilian spotted fever with higher mortality than RMSF is thought to be due to a virulent strain of R rickettsii.
 A host of spotted fever species have been identified from human patients over the last 20 years throughout the world including species from China (Rickettsia sp.
 XY99), Slovakia (R slovaca), Morocco (R aeschlimannii), Sicily (R massiiliae), China, and Egypt (R sibirica monolitimonae).
 Capybaras are a highly mobile vector for ...